Ultimate Guide to Semantic SEO

 • Immigration Legal Services (600 searches/month)

-Hubspot takes it a step further.
-For example, the “community legal services” itself has enough search volume to be considered a topic.
-This can be broken up into further content like
+HubSpot takes the concept even further.
+For instance, the cluster “community legal services” has enough search volume to be considered a topic on its own.
+This can be expanded into additional content, such as:

 • eastside legal assistance program